AnsonYua/cardGameMobile/designRef/doc/battleFlow.md

   - `forcedTargetCarduid`
   - `forcedTargetZone`
   - `forcedTargetPlayerId`
+  - `battleEnd`
-  The attack indicator must redraw toward that forced slot whenever those fields change, even if the notification ID stays the same.
+The attack indicator must redraw toward that forced slot whenever those fields change, even if the notification ID stays the same; however, once `battleEnd === true` the arrow should disappear and only return when the field is missing or explicitly `false`.

 ## Action-step phase